HoomanBuilds/codrel/README.md

 ## **🧠 What Codrel Does**

-Codrel takes scattered knowledge from your project and turns it into structured context usable by AI agents.
+Codrel takes scattered knowledge from your project and turns it into structured context usable by AI agents — including those running inside **Amazon Kiro’s agentic workflows**.

 ### The CLI ingests: